A Concurrency-Optimal List-Based Set

-\textbf{List nodes.} Each \emph{node} in the list has 4 fields as depicted in Lines~\ref{line:node-start}--\ref{line:node-end}: $\ms{val}$ stores the value of the node, $\ms{next}$ is a pointer/reference to the next node, $\ms{deleted}$ is a boolean marker initialized to $\lit{false}$, which indicates whether a node has been removed from the list, and the \emph{versioned try-lock} is described below.

-\textbf{The versioned try-lock.} The versioned try-lock is defined as a pair $\tup{\ms{ver}, \ms{lock}}$ of a version number and a boolean locking state, that can be modified together atomically.
-The versioned try-lock (Algorithm~\ref{alg:vlock}) supports the following operations:

-\begin{smallitemize} \item $\lit{getVersion()}$: returns the current version. \item $\lit{tryLockAtVersion}(\ms{ver})$: tries to change the locking state from $\false$ to $\true$ atomically if the current version number matches $\ms{ver}$.
-The method fails and returns $\false$ if either the node is already locked or the version does not match; otherwise it succeeds and returns $\true$.
+The class $\lit{Node}$ now contains the fields: (i)~$\lit{val}$ for the value of the node; (ii)~$\lit{next}$ providing a reference to the next node in the list; (iii)~a boolean $\lit{deleted}$ to indicate a node to be marked for deletion and (iv)~a $\lit{lock}$ to indicate a mutex associated with the node.